The enterprising spirit behind EagleCheck

 published on 25.07.19

 Behind EagleCheck, a recently created startup business seeking to put an end to the falsification of educational diplomas and fraudulent CVs, are Lucas Gil and Diana Montañez, the Company’s CEO and COO respectively.
-These two students at TBS Business School in Barcelona, together with six other partners, have made their dream of being entrepreneurs come true.
+These two students at TBS Education in Barcelona, together with six other partners, have made their dream of being entrepreneurs come true.

 How was EagleCheck born?

 LUCAS: We entered the Mousebelt University Pitch Competition as EagleCheck, and we ended up as the winners.
-This organisation had contacted me previously, because while at TBS Business School we had founded a trading and blockchain club.
+This organisation had contacted me previously, because while at TBS Education we had founded a trading and blockchain club.
 Thanks to that, we are going to have financing and accelerated support.
-So you see that it really is possible to get things done – and that’s why we want to encourage people from TBS Business School and from outside it.
+So you see that it really is possible to get things done – and that’s why we want to encourage people from TBS Education and from outside it.
 Not only did we create the business, but we were also lucky enough to win that competition, and that is going to be a real boost for us.
 Sometimes this kind of thing can appear complicated if one is still at university, but capital really does arrive — in our case the investment came directly from an enterprise company in Silicon Valley.
 My advice would be that people should launch themselves into projects about which they are passionate, and in which they can succeed.

 What does EagleCheck aim to produce?